lenasterg/ls-wp-ccsearch/README.md

 ## Features

+- Works in WordPress editor and add a button above the content text area and into the “Add Media” pop-up window.
-- Search millions of free images using CCsearch API
+- Via a pop-up window, allows searching through millions of images using Creative Commons Catalog API power.
-- Filter by provider
+- Allows filtering by a provider
+- Paginated results
-- Quick insert image with original URL or thumbmail
+- Quick insert original image or thumbnail with an (optional) link to the image URL or the original site
-- Use image as featured image
+- Use image as a featured image for the blog post
-- WPML integration
+- WPML compatible
 - Multisite compatible
+- Translation ready (it’s already translated in Greek)
+- Tested up to WordPress 5.2.2 with Classic Editor plugin

 ## Installation

-1. Unzip the wp-ccsearch.zip
+1. Unzip the ls-wp-ccsearch.zip
-2. Copy wp-ccsearch folder to wp-content/plugins
+2. Copy ls-wp-ccsearch folder to wp-content/plugins
-3. Go to Plugins > Installed Plugins, find WP CCSearch and click Active
+3. Go to Plugins > Installed Plugins, find Easy search and use CC-licensed images for WP and click Active
-4. Now when you create/edit the post, you can see the "Image with CC Licence"  button above the editor and as option into the "Add Media" pop-up window.
+4. Now when you create/edit the post, you can see the "Image with CC License"  button above the editor and as option into the "Add Media" pop-up window.
 5. Enjoy!

 ## Screenshots
-1. The "Image with CC licence" button on editor
+1. The "Image with CC license" button on editor
 2. Search for an image
 3. Preview of an image and its license.
 4. Image settings: use of thumbnail or original image, set the image link (if any).
 Insert the image into the post or as featured image.